 Once the final coat is completely dry, you can reattach the fairing back on to the motorcycle’s body.
 Use the bolts you took out in step one.

 Once you have followed these instructions, the fairing should go back to looking attractive.
-Scratches on the motorcycle fairing are unseemly.
+Scratches on the motorcycle fairing are unseemly, especially if you're looking to sell your bike in the future.
 The fairing should look good and lend flair and style to your motorcycle.